More About Dr Sara

 In Cayman, the two distinct aspects of care are normally all clustered under the role of a paediatrician (pediatrician) but the care of a newborn, especially a preterm one, and the care of a child require distinctly different knowledge and expertise.
 Cayman is not that big and this limits what it can support.
 However, I came to Cayman specifically to bring an enhanced level of neonatal care to the islands, whilst also offering the full range of paediatric care.

-I am the only neonatologist with full admitting rights to George Town Hospital (HSA) – which has a really excellent neonatal unit and one we should be proud of on an island this size.
+I am the only tertiary-qualified and accredited neonatologist with full admitting rights to George Town Hospital (HSA) that has extensive experience of looking after very preterm infants.

 Newborn (Neonatal) Experience